 To avoid the issue in how they're evaluated you can fix the hosts and ensure they're in sync with NTP.

-Agent 5.3 checks NTP by default to help identify this issue sooner.
+Agent 5.3 or greater checks NTP by default to help identify this issue sooner.